ColleagueRiley/raw-mouse-input/README.md

 ```

-On MacOS and Emscripten the function to enable rawinput also locks the cursor.
-So I'll get to its function on step 4.
+On MacOS and Emscripten the function to enable raw input also locks the cursor.
+So I'll get to its function in step 4.

 ## Step 2 (center the cursor)
 After the cursor is locked, it should be centered in the middle of the screen.